© 2021 All rights reserved

 - NIST Cloud Computing Standards Roadmap

-There are hundreds of smaller publications and articles on cloud security by NIST, but those are the core ones we would like to focus on.
+NIST has hundreds of smaller publications and articles on cloud security, but those are the core ones we would like to focus on.

 ISO Cloud security standards:

 - ISO-27018.
-Just $222, but “surprisingly”, it references NIST documents already mentioned above and ones you can download and use without any limitations.
+Just $222, but “surprisingly,” references NIST documents already mentioned above and ones you can download and use without any limitations.